nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User starts typing a command in Notor
+1. User starts typing a command in Notor.
-2. Notor shows possible commands starting with what user has typed
+2. Notor shows possible commands starting with what user has typed.
-3. User presses tab to select the right command
+3. User presses tab to select the right command.
-4. User presses enter to execute the selected command
+4. User presses enter to execute the selected command.
-5. Notor <u>runs command (UC1)</u>
+5. Notor <u>runs command (UC1)</u>.

-   Use case ends.

-**Use case: Add a person to a group**<br>
-**MSS**

-1. User requests to add a person to a group
-2. Notor shows a list of persons
-3. User requests to add a specific person in the list to a specified group
-4. Notor adds the person to group

-**Extensions**

-* 2a.
-The list is empty.
-Use case ends.

-* 3a.
-The given index is invalid.
-    * 3a1.
-Notor shows an error message.
-Use case resumes at step 2.

-* 3b.
-The specified group is not found in Notor.
-    * 3b1.
-Notor shows an error message.
-Use case resumes at step 2.

-* 3c.
-The person is already in the group specified.
-    * 3c1.
-Notor shows an error message.
-Use case resumes at step 2.

-**Use case: Add a person to a subgroup**<br>
-**MSS**
-1. Similar to Add a person to a group except User requeststo add person to a subgroup instead.

-   Use case ends.

-**Use case: Export data**<br>
-**MSS**

-1. User requests to export data
-2. Notor exports the data in CSV format to the directory where Notor belongs.

    Use case ends.

 ### Non-Functional Requirements